Science and technology studies: Legacy thinking

 Legacy thinking is defined as an inherited method of thinking imposed from an external source without objection by the individual because it is already widely accepted by society.

 Legacy thinking can impair the ability to drive technology for the betterment of society by blinding people to innovations that do not fit into their accepted model of how society works.
 By accepting ideas without questioning them, people often see all solutions that contradict these accepted ideas as impossible or impractical.
 Legacy thinking tends to advantage the wealthy, who have the means to project their ideas on the public.
 It may be used by the wealthy as a vehicle to drive technology in their favor rather than for the greater good.

-Examining the role of citizen participation and representation in politics provides an excellent example of legacy thinking in society.
-The belief that one can spend money freely to gain influence has been popularized, leading to public acceptance of corporate lobbying.
-As a result, a self-established role in politics has been cemented where the public does not exercise the power ensured to them by the Constitution to the fullest extent.
-This can become a barrier to political progress as corporations who have the capital to spend have the potential to wield great influence over policy.
-Legacy thinking, however, keeps the population from acting to change this, despite polls from Harris Interactive that report over 80% of Americans to feel that big business holds too much power in government.
-Therefore, Americans are beginning to try to steer away from this line of thought, rejecting legacy thinking, and demanding less corporate, and more public, participation in political decision-making.
+Examining citizen participation and political representation provides an important example of legacy thinking.
+In this context, legacy thinking refers to the acceptance of established political practices, including the belief that financial resources can be used to gain political influence.
+This belief has contributed to the acceptance of corporate lobbying and has helped create a political environment in which corporations with substantial financial resources can exert significant influence over public policy.
+Such an imbalance can hinder political progress by giving corporate interests greater opportunities to influence government decisions while limiting the influence of ordinary citizens.
+However, public dissatisfaction with this imbalance is evident in a Harris Interactive poll, which found that more than 80% of Americans believed that big business had too much power and influence in Washington.
+These findings suggest growing public concern about the influence of corporate interests in government and highlight the importance of increasing citizen participation in political decision-making.

 Additionally, an examination of net neutrality functions as a separate example of legacy thinking.
 Starting with dial-up, the internet has always been viewed as a private luxury good.
 Internet today is a vital part of modern-day society members.
 They use it in and out of life every day.
-Corporations are able to mislabel and greatly overcharge for their internet resources.
+Corporations are able to mislabel and overcharge for their internet resources.
 Since the American public is so dependent upon the internet there is little for them to do.
 Legacy thinking has kept this pattern on track despite growing movements arguing that the internet should be considered a utility.
 Legacy thinking prevents progress because it was widely accepted by others before us through advertising that the internet is a luxury and not a utility.
 Due to pressure from grassroots movements the Federal Communications Commission (FCC) has redefined the requirements for broadband and internet in general as a utility.
 Now AT&T and other major internet providers are lobbying against this action and are in large able to delay the onset of this movement due to legacy thinking's grip on American culture and politics.